danielnager/arxseq64/arxseq.md

 The input state can be configured as desired.
 In my own tests first 64-bit word is an incremental counter, and second 64-bit word a sequence selector.
 The rest is filled with zeros.

-Furthermore, if we take contiguous values sized as powers of two, from 1 to 512, over the entire period each value is equidistributed.
+Furthermore, if we take contiguous values sized as powers of two, from 0 to 9, i.e. 1 to 512 bits, over the entire period each value is equidistributed.
 This is proved by the fact that the mixing is a permutation.

 In a x64 processor able to execute two machine instruction each cycle if ordered properly, the cost of step() is 3 cycles, for 3 rounds and 4 calls, leads to 36 cycles to generate 64 bytes, resulting in 0.56 cycles/byte.
-This is can be confirmed experimentally with little differences.
+This can be confirmed experimentally with little differences.

 This generator passes TestU01's BigCrush battery of test, and PractRand up to 2^40 bytes.